 Over the next 40 years, Aickman recovered some of his standing, married, fathered a daughter, and then lost his wife to old age.
-His next meeting with Hellboy wasn't until 2000, when Hellboy brought Thor's hammer to his house for analysis.
-In that affair, Aickman conspired with the frost giants of

-Germanic myth, was betrayed by one of them, and died.
+His next meeting with Hellboy wasnĴt until 2000, when Hellboy brought ThorĴs hammer to his house for analysis.
+In that affair, Aickman conspired with the frost giants of Germanic myth, was betrayed by one of them, and died.

-Venal and untrustworthy, Aickman served as an occasional resource for BPRD agents in Scandinavia, so long as there was no opportunity for him to get wealth or power.
+Venal and untrustworthy, Aickman served as an occasional resource for BPRD agents, so long as there was no opportunity for him to get wealth or power.
 Despite his undeniably keen mind and skills, he never managed to overcome his baser instincts.
-A native Norwegian, he had thinning black hair in the 1950s, which was reduced to white wisps by the time of his death.
-He also began wearing rectangular glasses before he died.